khjgames/Abandoned-Archive-Mods/Abandoned_Minimap_Mod/Minimap_Mod_README.md

 ### ⚪ White - Normal Room
 A normal, unexplored room that has been discovered but has no special properties.

-## Fog of War
-- Adjacent rooms are made visible.

 ## Known Issues

 - The minimap guesses the closest room for health pickup locations but can be wrong.